pagkly/Zed/Investopedia3/What Everyone Should Know About Ltd. (Limited) Companies.md

 What Everyone Should Know About Ltd. (Limited) Companies
 ## What Is Ltd. (Limited)?

 Ltd. is a standard abbreviation for "limited," a form of corporate structure available in countries including the U.K., Ireland, and Canada.
-The term appears as a suffix that follows the company name, indicating that it is a private [limited company](https://www.investopedia.com/terms/l/limited_company.asp).
+The term appears as a suffix that follows the company name, indicating that it is a private [[limited company]](https://www.investopedia.com/terms/l/limited_company.asp).
 In a limited company, shareholders' liability is limited to the capital they originally invested.
-If such a company becomes [insolvent](https://www.investopedia.com/terms/i/insolvency.asp), the [shareholders'](https://www.investopedia.com/terms/s/shareholder.asp) personal assets remain protected.
+If such a company becomes [[insolvent]](https://www.investopedia.com/terms/i/insolvency.asp), the [[shareholders']](https://www.investopedia.com/terms/s/shareholder.asp) personal assets remain protected.

 Limited companies are an organizational form that features limited liability.